AU-Health/Old-Au-Health-App/Backend/README.md

 # Welcome to the AU Cares Backend!!

+# Introduction
+This is the backend to AUCares application.
+The backend is uses NodeJS with JavaScript as the backend language, and Express is the technology used to create API(Application Programming Interface) endpoints and send responses to requests.

+## Application Setup
+The backend is divided

 # SETUP
 Tools to be installed: Node.JS, some IDE for backend, Insomnia (for testing API)